CSC207-UofT/course-project-feedme/Phase 2/design_document.md

 entity, and then we create a method in the UseCase to find the entities using this string.

 ### Refactoring
-(Pull request #27: https://github.com/CSC207-UofT/course-project-feedme/pull/27) Our previous design about `SystemInOut` violates the open-closed principle because SystemInOut was implementing every Controller class.
-Therefore, we refactored the code to invert the implementation that every Controller class is now implementing the SystemInOut.
+- (Pull request #27: https://github.com/CSC207-UofT/course-project-feedme/pull/27) Our previous design about
+  `SystemInOut` violates the open-closed principle because `SystemInOut` was implementing every Controller class.
+  Therefore, we refactored the code to invert the implementation that every Controller class is now implementing the `SystemInOut`.
+- `userWriter` method in `UserManager` has refactored to out as `UserWriter` class and ·UserGatherer· class,  to avoid violating the dependency inversion principle as it is supposed to be a gateway, then further combined into UserReadWrite since they serve an equivalent function.

+### Design patterns
+In our project, we have an entity class called customer, and customers are divided into two, one is `RegularCustomer`, another one is the `PremiumCustomer`.  `PremiumCustomer` has more privileges, such as receiving coupons every week and matching with quality delivery men.

+Basically, `RegularCustomer` and `PremiumCustomer` are two different customer types, and we create a customer interface, let them implement that interface.
+In this case, a Simple Factory Pattern is appropriate for this system since we can let the subclass decide which customer type to instantiate by a customer factory.
+Moreover, if we want to create more customer types, we can modify them simply by extending the customer factory.

+For the customer interface, we implement a void method called `matchDeliveryPerson`, and both `RegularCustomer` and `PremiumCustomer` need to override this method.
+The method in `RegularCustomer` class will match delivery men randomly while method in `PremiumCustomer` class will match delivery men who drive a car or ride a bike first (Generally, people who drive a car or ride a bike are faster than walking).

+However, as the project goes on, we find that it is reasonable to have `OrderManager` to implement the method `matchDeliveryPerson`.
+In this case, we consider implementing a Factory Pattern for signing up.
+When a new customer signs up, the system will let the customer choose which type of customer is, and instantiate the class, e.g.
+`RegularCustomer` or `PremiumCustomer`.
+And we do consider implementing Factory design pattern to all types of `User` in the future.